Hello! I am a senior lecturer in international politics in the School of

 Students and fellow teachers can also access information about my

 essays and reviews.
 You can also access my blog where I post occasional

-updates on my research and media activities, and reflections
+updates on my research and media activities, and reflections on political

 You can contact me by emailing l.c.jones[at]qmul.ac.uk.
-My office is
+My office hours

 are Wednesdays, 10am-12noon (drop-in) and Thursdays, 4-5pm